 First and foremost, listen to your customers early and often.
 Use surveys to get customer feedback on different aspects of their online experience.

 Provide numerous avenues for customers to get in touch with you, such as email, chat, and phone.
 Few things are more frustrating than not being able to easily communicate with a company when there’s a problem.

 If your customers have to go spelunking deep into your menus to find contact information, they’re going to come away feeling frustrated.

-If they contact your company and nothing is done about their problem, they’re going to feel even more frustrated and will probably communicate their experience to others.
+When contact your company, and you do nothing about the problem, they’re going to feel even more frustrated.
+Thus, they will probably communicate their experience to others.

 You need to have a systematic process in place to escalate issues raised by customers.